Native Collagen Gel

 primary skin care - use at home

-Native collagen gel protocol for HOME use:
+Native collagen gel protocol for personal use at HOME:

-For optimal results tropocollagen gel should be applied 2 times a day (best morning and night).
+For optimal results collagen gel should be applied 2 times a day (best morning and night).
 It’s recommended to use a face exfoliator once/twice a week to prepare the skin for maximum collagen absorption

 1. Cleanse your face with a rough sponge or glove